ParrotSec/documentation/src/en/parrot-software-management.md

 To compile programs, often 3rd party libraries and other programs are necessary.
 If we tried to compile a program that had dependencies with other libraries and other programs, we would install these "dependencies" before its compilation.
 Likewise, if we want to install a binary we will need to have installed the necessary dependencies for its correct operation.

 To manage these dependencies and the "package" installation, package managers have been created.
-There are numerous packet managers, some graphical and others via the command line.
+There are numerous package managers, some graphical and others via the command line.
 In this chapter, we will see one of the most famous, created by the Debian developers, and the one used by Parrot: **APT**.

 The main functions of a package manager must be: